reneklootwijk/midea-uart/SUPPORTED-DEVICES.md

 ## Support this list

-If you have a device that is working with this component and you can't find it in this list, feel free to open an issue and get your data added!
-Thank you!
+If this library is working for your device and your device is not in the list yet, you are invited to either issue a pull request to add the data of your device to the list or create an issue and provide the data so I can update the list.